zendframework/zend-expressive-session/docs/book/persistence.md

 - Since 1.2.0.

-If your session persistence supports persistent sessions &mdash; for example, by setting an `Expires` or `Max-Age` cookie directive &mdash; then you can opt to globally set a default session duration, or allow developers to hint a desired session duration via the session container using `SessionContainerPersistenceInterface::persistSessionFor()`.
+If your persistence implementation supports persistent sessions &mdash; for example, by setting an `Expires` or `Max-Age` cookie directive &mdash; then you can opt to globally set a default session duration, or allow developers to hint a desired session duration via the session container using `SessionContainerPersistenceInterface::persistSessionFor()`.

 Implementations SHOULD honor the value of `SessionContainerPersistenceInterface::getSessionLifetime()` when persisting the session data.
-This could mean:
+This could mean either or both of the
+following:

 - Ensuring that the session data will not be purged until after the specified TTL value.